 Students who do not pass the dosage and calculation exam on the first or second attempt will meet with the instructor for remediation.
-Each of the three exams will be given one week apart to provide students ample time to prepare and remediate.
+Each of the three exams will be given approximately one week apart (a minimum of three business days and maximum of ten business days) to provide students appropriate time to prepare and remediate.
 Please note that this policy does not apply to the NURS 315 Dosage and Calculation course.